 Orlando Patterson is the John Cowles Professor of Sociology at Harvard University.
 He received his B.Sc. in Economics from London University and a Ph.D. in Sociology from the London School of Economics.
 After faculty appointments at the London School of Economics and the University of the West Indies, he moved to Harvard University in 1969-70 and was appointed Professor the following year.
 Between 1971 and 1973 he was also the Allston Burr Senior Tutor of Leverett House.

-Dr. Patterson was awarded the Distinguished Contribution to Scholarship Award of the American Sociological Association in 1983 (The Sorokin Prize), and was co-winner of the Ralph Bunche Award of the American Political Science Association for the best scholarly work on the subject of pluralism.
-In 1991 he was awarded the National Book Award in non-fiction for Volume 1 of Freedom.
+Patterson was awarded the Distinguished Contribution to Scholarship Award of the American Sociological Association in 1983 (the Sorokin Prize), and was co-winner of the Ralph Bunche Award of the American Political Science Association for the best scholarly work on the subject of pluralism.
+In 1991 he was awarded the National Book Award in non-fiction for Volume 1 of Freedom in the Making of Western Culture.
 He holds honorary degrees from several universities, including the University of Chicago, U.C.L.A and La Trobe University in Australia.
-He was awarded the Order of Distinction by the Government of Jamaica in 1999.
+He was awarded the Order of Distinction by the Government of Jamaica in 1999, the Gold Musgrave Medal in 2015, and the Anisfield-Wolf Book Award for Lifetime Achievement in 2016.
 He is a Fellow of the American Academy of Arts and Sciences.